junxit/us-congress-bills-116/metadata.md

 - 2019-04-04 — Introduced in Senate
 - 2019-04-04 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2019-05-14 — Committee on Energy and Natural Resources.
+Hearings held.
+Hearings printed: S.Hrg.
+116-322.
+- 2019-07-16 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2019-08-16 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski under authority of the order of the Senate of 08/01/2019 with an amendment in the nature of a substitute.
+With written report No. 116-74.
+- 2019-08-16 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski under authority of the order of the Senate of 08/01/2019 with an amendment in the nature of a substitute.
+With written report No. 116-74.
+- 2019-08-16 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 176.